 Prepare Your E-commerce Store for Holiday Season Sales

-As the big retail brands like Amazon and Flipkart release different deals throughout this season with up to 80% price-cut or even more, small retailers need to be smart about which discounts should they offer and when.
+As big retail brands like Amazon and Flipkart release different deals throughout this season with up to 80% price-cut or even more, small retailers need to be smart about which discounts should they offer and when.

 Using big data, these businesses can build strategies about which items to put on sale to achieve maximum profit, only slashing down prices when other sale methods aren’t working or seem too expensive.